 - St George's is the primary receiving centre for Kent Surrey Sussex air ambulance, receiving 150-200 cases by air per year.
 These patients routinely have injury severity scores greater than 15 with a proportion requiring in flight transfusion and being classified as code red.
 Road traffic collision remains the most common mechanism of injury leading to complex patients with multiple sites of injury from blunt force trauma. - As a result St George's offers excellent exposure to major trauma both within the emergency department and theatre environment.
 ED trauma calls are predominantly led by ED consultants with an interest in trauma and several of the consultants are also KSS and EHAAT pre-hospital doctors.
-There is opportunity to undertake the trauma team leader course which is run in-house and then do sessions in the ED doing supervised trauma team leading which is a key capability of the trauma special interest area. - Paul Calvert theatres are the main trauma and orthopaedic theatres.
-Experience that can be garnered here varies from the acute surgical management of code red trauma through to elective and urgent orthopaedics and orthopaedic trauma. - St George's is the tertiary referral centre for all complex trauma in the region and the elective work also by its nature is either complex surgery, a high-risk patient or both. - All facets of orthopaedics are covered including upper and lower limb trauma, pelvic and spinal surgery.
-There is also extensive opportunity for developing regional anaesthetic skills in upper and lower limb blocks and central neuraxial blockade. - Outside of Paul Calvert theatres, St George's is able to offer opportunities in a variety of anaesthetic sub-specialties.
-According to individual need time can be arranged in other theatre areas, for example thoracics and vascular which can complement major trauma experience. - From an educational perspective there will be opportunity to teach on local and regional trauma study days and participate in audit and quality improvement.

-• All Key capabilities of the SIA will be covered:
+There is opportunity to undertake the trauma team leader course which is run in-house and then do sessions in the ED doing supervised trauma team leading which is a key capability of the trauma special interest area. - All Key capabilities of the SIA will be covered: